Intevation/intelmq-certbund-contact/README.md

 ## Suppress notification of contacts based upon certain criteria:

-It ist possible to suppress the notification of contacts based upon certain criteria.
+It is possible to suppress the notification of contacts based upon certain criteria.
 Such can be: AS-number, IP addresses, FQDN, or Organisations.

 To suppress notifications for such an Object, one has to create an annotation to